mbegan/Duo-PSModule/README.md

 ```

 1. Get the Integration Key, Secret Key and API Hostname for your Admin API Integration [First Steps](https://duo.com/support/documentation/adminapi#first-steps)
+*optional* The directory_key for a directory can be found by navigating to Users → Directory Sync in the [Duo Admin Panel](https://admin.duosecurity.com/), and then clicking on the configured directory.
+This is required for manually syncing users.
 1. Create a file called Duo_org.ps1 (example content below) and save it in the directory with the Duo.psd1 and Duo.psm1 files.

 ``` powershell